 There are no new features in version 3.0.3.
-This version simply fixes a number of bugs found in version 3.0.2 during the onging development process.
+This version simply fixes a number of bugs found in version 3.0.2 during the ongoing development process.

-New Features in Released Version 3.0.2
+3.1 New Features in Released Version 3.0.2

 This chapter presents the new features added to the Released Bacula Version 3.0.2.